kubernetes-sigs/cluster-api/docs/proposals/20191017-kubeadm-based-control-plane.md

 - KCP remediation is triggered by the MachineHealthCheck controller marking a machine for remediation.
 See [machine-health-checking proposal](https://github.com/kubernetes-sigs/cluster-api/blob/11485f4f817766c444840d8ea7e4e7d1a6b94cc9/docs/proposals/20191030-machine-health-checking.md) for additional details.
-When there are multiple machines that are marked for remediation, the oldest one will be remediated first.
+When there are multiple machines that are marked for remediation, the oldest machine marked as unhealthy not yet provisioned (if any) or the oldest machine marked as unhealthy will be remediated first.

 - Following rules should be satisfied in order to start remediation
   - One of the following apply: